department-of-veterans-affairs/vets-website/docs/6083-breadcrumb-rollout-plan.md

 1. The single biggest segment by screen resolution was 375x667px.
 2. The second biggest segment was Samsung traffic, with resolutions including 360x560, 410x720, and 410x770.
 3. These viewport widths should trigger the mobile breadcrumb on first load, and subsequent loads.
 Testing will be done to ensure high-density displays render the optimal breadcrumb.
+4. Viewport breakpoint was consolidated to 481px, same as our SCSS/CSS media query break point.
+This allowed for using `window.matchMedia` for the conditional width checking.

 ## Research and Local Testing